SKIP TO MAIN CONTENT

 SDG 10: Reduced Inequalities

-Students in the Diversity Scholars Program
+Students in the Comet Scholars Program

-Introduced in 2010-2011, the Diversity Scholars Program works to increase the representation of underrepresented groups in the student population at UT Dallas.
+Introduced in 2010-2011, the Comet Scholars Program works to increase the representation of underrepresented groups in the student population at UT Dallas.
 Students that demonstrate financial need and have a history of academic excellence can qualify for this $5,000 scholarship to assist them in paying for tuition, housing, or other University costs.

 Green Office